Let's consider the latter case first. We you get oscillations,

 Suppose we start with an amplitude of unity, and want to

-know the time it takes to decay to
+it takes to decay to

 of its